bentormey/btormey/src/pages/posts/learn-how-to-invest.md

 Bond ETFs hold a basket of bonds, which represent debt issued by a government or corporation.
 They have a fixed duration and provide a yield, which you can think of as compensation to the bond holder for taking the risk of lending to the bond issuer.

+Stock can ETFs also generate a yield, which is the cashflow returned to you by companies in the form of dividends.

 Gold ETFs typically purchase gold in physical form, held via a custodian such as a bullion bank.
-Gold doesn't provide any kind of yield like a stock, bond, or real estate, but is typically held as protection against inflation (when the cost of consumer goods and services go up) and as a form of liquidity.
+Gold doesn't provide any kind of yield like a stock, bond, or real estate (if you generate rental income), but is typically held as protection against inflation (when the cost of consumer goods and services go up) and as a form of liquidity.

 If you own property, you're already exposed to real estate.
 If you have a mortgage then you have _leveraged_ exposure to real estate.
 But in any case there are real estate ETFs too, they track the performance of investable real estate.